Veri5ied/tsc/README.md

 # tsc

-Nothing to see but just a repo containing typescript tuts
+Nothing to see but just a repo containing typescript tuts and hacks